Fit, adaptable and self-reliant

 1 April 1967

 Soldiers in the Royal Yeomanry operate in small teams, both on foot and behind the wheel of light armoured vehicles like the Land Rover RWMIK.
-As a reconnaissance regiment, their role requires stealth, fitness, self-reliance and serious motivation.
+As a Light Cavalry regiment, their role requires stealth, fitness, self-reliance and serious motivation.

-The Royal Yeomanry has soldiers serving alongside their Regular Army colleagues across the world.
+The Royal Yeomanry trains and deploys soldiers alongside the regular army around the world.

 The Royal Yeomanry recruits from Fulham, Croydon, Windsor, Leicester, Nottingham, Telford and Dudley.
 Soldiers in the RY come from all walks of life and usually join the squadron closest to them.
 All are united by the desire to serve their country.